Resources & Education

 There are a number of treatments available in WA for patients with mental illness.
 This brochure provides an overview of the psychiatric treatments provided by recognised mental health services in WA.

-Involuntary Patient Orders
+Involuntary Inpatient Treatment Orders

 Community Treatment Orders